 You have to sign in to get access.
 Salaries based on submissions by anyone.
 You can view salaries by location, state, city, zipcode, job title, industry, and company.
 The data may be more useful if you are looking at larger organizations for which more employees submitted salaries.
 Note the number of submissions; data are reported even if only only person submits a salary.

 Salaries are posted by individuals.
+You may have to create an account in order to view information.
 View by job title or company, and location.